-It was so cold when Beth pulled herself out of Rick’s overheated car that by the time she’d walked the fifteen steps to her front door, the metal door-handle felt wet instead of cold to her frozen fingers.
+Beth pulled herself out of his over-heated car and it was so cold that by the time she’d walked the fifteen steps to her front door, the metal door-handle felt wet to her frozen fingers.

 Tonight there were neither of those things.
 She was worried about Dan, he’d been in a strange, uncommunicative mood for the last several weeks.
 His sullen moods were very unlike him.
 After asking a few times if he was okay and getting the brush off, she had decided to ignore it and wait for the real Dan to come back.
 It was probably just work stress, he had mentioned budget cuts.